signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RFC7198LookbackDepth"></a>
 #### RFC7198 Lookback Depth

-The -lN (lower case L) command line argument specifies RTP packet de-duplication lookback depth.
+The -lN (lower case L) command line option specifies RTP packet de-duplication lookback depth.
 No entry sets N to 1, the default for compliance with RFC7198 temporal duplication.
 Additional notes:

 > * -l0 disables packet de-duplication<br/>
 > * -lN entry of N > 1 instructs [pktlib](#user-content-pktlib_main) to look further back in packet flow for "non-consecutive" duplicate RTP packets.
 N can be specified up to 8<br/>